Navyasri-18/Tic-Tac-Toe-Game/README.md

 # 🎮 Tic-Tac-Toe Game

-A fun, interactive, and responsive Tic-Tac-Toe web game built using HTML, CSS, and JavaScript.
-The project demonstrates clean logic, intuitive design, and asynchronous gameplay control using async/await for smooth performance.

-This version also includes two special features — a Score Tracker that maintains wins for both players until refresh, and a Restart Button for quick replays.

----

 ## 🧩 Description

 The **Tic-Tac-Toe Game** allows two players (“X” and “O”) to compete in a classic 3×3 grid.